mpusz/wg21-papers/src/2XXXR0_a_motivation_and_plan_for_a_physical_quantities_and_units_library.md

 # Plan For Standardization

-We believe that having physical quantities and units support in C++ would be extremely useful for many C++ developers, and that ideally, we should ship it in C++29.
-We believe that it can be done, and propose a plan on how to get there.
-The plan below is of course not be an irrevocable commitment: if things get delayed or controversial for whatever reason, physical quantities and units (or some parts of it) will miss the train and we will have to wait three more years.
-But we believe that having a clear plan approved by LEWG will help to keep the efforts on track.
+Having physical quantities and units support in C++ would be extremely useful for many C++ developers, and ideally, we should ship it in C++29.
+We believe that it can be done, and we propose a plan to get there.
+The plan below is, of course, not an irrevocable commitment.
+If things get delayed or controversial for whatever reason, physical quantities and units (or some parts of it) will miss the train and we will have to wait three more years.
+However, having a clear plan approved by LEWG will help to keep the efforts on track.

 | Meeting            | C++ Milestones                                     | Activities                                                                                                                                   |
 |--------------------|----------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|